modster/lilBot/README.md

 ### Binance Trading Account

 [API key](https://www.binance.com/en/support/articles/360002502072)
 Log in and create a new api key.
-Beginners should disable withrawls and restrict access to your device's external ip.
+Beginners should disable withdrawls.
+Remember to restrict access to your device's external ip.
 Copy/paste your info into options.json.

 ### NodeJS